 Have a Loose Itinerary.
 Traveling with young children and no agenda can be a recipe for disaster.
 Know what activities are available and schedule them into your trip, allowing for some flexibility, of course.
 You don’t want to waste time while on your vacation trying to research options, such as theme parks, horseback riding, bike rides, museums, etc. Set aside some down time or allow for family members to do separate activities as well.

 Start a list.
 If you’re a natural list-maker, this will come easy to you.
 Making lists for everything from what to pack to a list of songs to listen to in the car, to a list of activities to do when you get there can really take the guesswork out of planning on the fly.
-Try using a digital list-maker like Wunderlist for Gmail, a plugin for your Gmail account that allows you to check your to-do list while you check our email!

 Keep it Documented.
 It’s already tough to juggle daily routines, work responsibilities, social plans and planning a vacation just adds more balls in the air.
 Get organized by keeping a list, or creating a calendar item on your smart phone, of all the “to dos,” such as making reservations, buying supplies, purchasing tickets or items to pack.
 Keep a folder of any receipts, print outs, tickets or schedules that will be needed on the trip for easy reference.
 Foreceipt Receipt Tracker App is a great app to track your receipts, bills and expenses.